erentomurcuk/Python-Flask-REST-API/README.md

-# Python_Flask_REST_API
+# Python Flask REST API
  Python + Flask REST API

  This repository was solely built for learning purposes.

- The code has been written with the help of [Tech with Tim](https://www.youtube.com/c/TechWithTim)'s video: [Python REST API Tutorial - Building a Flask REST API](https://www.youtube.com/watch?v=GMppyAPbLYk)
+ This code has been written with the help of [Tech with Tim](https://www.youtube.com/c/TechWithTim)'s video: [Python REST API Tutorial - Building a Flask REST API](https://www.youtube.com/watch?v=GMppyAPbLYk)

 ## Dependencies